McShare/xenforo-markdown/README.md

 ## Usage

-**Before you really start to use xenforo-markdown, please consider reading [Important Notes](./important-notes.md) to make sure everything satisfy your expectation.**
+**Before you really start to use xenforo-markdown, please consider reading [Important Notes](./important-notes.md) to make sure everything satisfies your expectation.**

 Here is one of the approaches to make the script work in your forum.
 Simply, it's just loading the script on every page of your forum.